-Being among nature and green space isn’t just great for mental health, as the physical health benefits of being active outside are also well documented, from decreased blood pressure to getting a Vitamin D boost, to improved self-esteem – with outdoor movement gaining a new term in recent years known as “green exercise”.
+Being among nature and green space isn’t just great for mental health, as the physical health benefits of being active outside are also well documented, from decreased blood pressure to getting a Vitamin D boost, to improved self-esteem6– with outdoor movement now referred to as “green exercise”.

-With people spending, on average, 90 percent of their time indoors6, potentially undermining our physical and mental health, the green exercise movement has picked up pace in recent years with more people recognising the positive impact that being outside, whatever the activity, can have on health and wellbeing.
-Essentially, the combination of physical activity and time outdoors, really taking in what you see, hear and smell, really supercharges the ‘feelgood factor’ you get!
+Many of us spend a huge proportion of our time indoors, potentially undermining our physical and mental health.
+The green exercise movement has picked up pace in recent years with more people recognising the positive impact that being outside, whatever the activity, can have on health and wellbeing.
+Essentially, the combination of physical activity and time outdoors, really taking in what you see, hear and smell, really supercharges the ‘feelgood factor’ you get.

 Taking a walk in nature, especially a brisk one (walking at a pace that gets your heart beating faster, but you can still hold a conversation) is a great health all-rounder.
 If you don’t feel motivated to walk alone why not rope in other members of your household or support bubble.
 Being active with others not only helps with motivation but it's also a great mood booster.

-If these facts alone don’t have you reaching for the door, some of the greatest minds in history were renowned walkers, using it as a way to clear the brain, solve problems and boost creativity:
+If this alone don’t have you reaching for the door, some of the greatest minds in history were renowned walkers, using it as a way to clear the brain, solve problems and boost creativity:

 Greek philosopher, Aristotle, conducted his lectures while walking the grounds of his school in Athens.
 Prolific author Charles Dickens would go for a long walk after daily periods of writing, and at night when he couldn’t sleep.
 Beethoven would apparently walk whatever the weather and would carry a pen and sheets of music paper in case inspiration struck.
 Even former President of the USA Barack Obama is known for his walking meetings, as is Facebook founder Mark Zuckerberg.